Apartment Tour Checklist: 17 Things to Look for in a Rental

 There is no shortage of articles to help landlords find great tenants.
 However, in this article, we talk about how to help renters evaluate and find a great apartment and landlord.
-Use this checklist to learn what you need to look for when renting an apartment, from the red flags to the signs of a good rental.
+Whether you’re a first-time renter or a seasoned pro, it always pays to be diligent when finding your new home.
+Use this checklist to learn what you need to look for when apartment hunting, from the red flags to the signs of a good rental.

 1. Start with the Apartment Listing